 The Leafs, of course, are free to count their coaches in any way they so choose.
 But the case for leaving Duff out is cloudy, at best; the logic for including him in is at least persuasive as that associated with several other names who are on the list.

-Duff’s tenure was brief, just two came in March of 1980, as detailed here.
+Duff’s tenure was brief, lasting just two games in March of 1980.
 It came on suddenly, overnight, when the incumbent Floyd Smith was injured in a car accident on a Friday night.
 Smith had a couple of assistants that year, Duff and Johnny Bower, and on the Saturday morning ahead of an evening game, GM Punch Imlach put Duff in charge.
 “I told the players that Duff had absolute control of the team,” Imlach told reporters, “and I wanted them to do exactly what he told them.”

 Still, it was a stopgap measure, no question about that, an emergency measure, a battlefield commission.
 Much like (minus the highway accident) the situation that the San Jose Sharks found themselves in December of 2002.
 In that case, GM Dean Lombardi had fired his head coach, Darryl Sutter, and a pair of assistants, named a Shark scout, Cap Raeder, as a temporary replacement.
 He did the job for precisely one game, a 3-2 overtime win over Phoenix, before Lombardi got a new coach, Ron Wilson, into place.
 According to the Sharks’ media guide, he was the seventh coach in team history, just as the man who succeeds the eighth (Todd McLellan) will be the ninth — i.e. no bumping about in the footnotes for Cap Raeder.